Artificial Intelligence Engineering (Computing Sciences), MS

 - proof of English proficiency

-The resume should reflect familiarity with Matlab, Python, SQL, R or other relevant programming skills.
+The resume should reflect familiarity with MATLAB, Python, SQL, or R, or other relevant programming skills.

-Computer engineers with a background in artificial intelligence can pursue opportunities in a variety of fields to develop, customize and apply AI systems and tools while taking ethical and societal considerations into account.
+Computer engineers with a background in AI can pursue opportunities in a variety of fields to develop, customize and apply AI systems and tools while taking ethical and societal considerations into account.
 These skills can be applied to industries including:

 - cybersecurity